Donkey Kong Country: Influence

-The soundtrack was also influential and Wise developed a cult following for his work.
+Wise's soundtrack was considered highly influential, developing a cult following for his work.
+IGN said Donkey Kong Country contributed to an increased appreciation for video game music as an art form, and The New York Times called it the video game equivalent to the Beatles' Revolver (1966).
 Rearrangements of the music appear in Donkey Kong 64, Donkey Kong Country Returns, and Donkey Kong Country: Tropical Freeze, and in crossover games such as Nintendo's Super Smash Bros. fighting series.
 Its tracks are often remixed, Wise contributing to an OverClocked ReMix album in 2004.
-The A.V.
-Club wrote that "Aquatic Ambience" alone spawned a "minor cult" dedicated to remixes.
-The rapper Donald Glover sampled "Aquatic Ambience" in his 2012 song "Eat Your Vegetables"; Wise expressed approval.
-In 2019, the composer Sam Miller reconstructed the soundtrack after locating Wise's original samples.
+"Aquatic Ambience" has been particularly influential.
+It has been described as "the 'Eleanor Rigby' of video game music", praised by artists such as Trent Reznor and Donald Glover, and The A.V.
+Club wrote that it spawned a "minor cult" dedicated to remixes.
+Glover sampled it in his 2012 song "Eat Your Vegetables", to which Wise expressed approval.

 Donkey Kong Country established Rare as one of the leading video game developers and set the standard for its work.
-It originated conventions characteristic of Rare's later output, including an emphasis on collecting items, visual appeal, and tech demo-like design.
+It originated conventions characteristic of Rare's later output, including an emphasis on collecting items, irreverent humour, visual appeal, and tech demo-like design.
 Nintendo and Rare's partnership continued until Star Fox Adventures (2002) for the GameCube, after which Rare was acquired by Microsoft.
 The 2019 game Yooka-Laylee and the Impossible Lair—developed by Playtonic Games, whose staff includes Rare alumni that worked on Donkey Kong Country—was noted for its gameplay similarities to Donkey Kong Country, though Playtonic's head Gavin Price declined to label it a spiritual successor.
 Nintendo Life also identified similarities between Donkey Kong Country and Kroko Bongo: Tap to the Beat!
 (2017), a platform game developed by the Stampers' mobile game studio FortuneFish.